sollecitom/software-product-development-blog/content/posts/2023/2023-09-22-put-rest-to-rest.md

 I was a big REST enthusiast, and I even used HATEOAS principles when building HTTP APIs.
 I came to question the whole REST idea only recently.

 This doesn't mean you need to take my word for it, I'm just saying that this is not about me being unfamiliar with REST.

+# The problem with REST?

+So what's the problem with REST anyway?

 ## Its benefits are bollocks